Diversity, Equity, and Inclusion Efforts in Enrollment Management

 - Zeta Phi Beta Sorority, Inc. (city-wide chapter)

 There are plenty of opportunities available for alumni who are interested in volunteering in a multicultural recruitment capacity.
 If you’re interested in learning more about these volunteer opportunities, visit the Butler Alumni Recruiting Corps (BARC) website and fill out the interest form accordingly.
-If you aren’t an alumni of Butler University, reach out to Makeda Lands, Assistant Director of Admission for Multicultural Recruitment for more information on how to volunteer.
+If you aren’t an alumni of Butler University, reach out to Makeda Lands, Associate Director of Admission—DEI for more information on how to volunteer.